 Other Concepts of Liability for Municipal Pool Drownings

 The United States government has stated that approximately 20 percent of public pool drownings occur with a lifeguard present.
 While it's certainly difficult to guard against accidents when pools are crowded, that fact does not alleviate the responsibility of municipalities to do everything possible to keep public pools safe.
 Examples of scenarios that could lead to legal liability include:

 - Overcrowding - Municipal pool managers understand how many people can be safely supervised.
 When these pools reach capacity, they could be found liable if a drowning happens because the pool allowed additional people onto the property.

 - Lack of supervision - While lifeguards save lives, merely having one or more present does not in itself prevent liability from attaching to the municipality if someone drowns because the lifeguards did not properly oversee the pool.

 - Failure to protect swimmers - If a municipal pool encounters a problem with a swimmer who is creating danger for others, those responsible for the safety of the pool need to remove the person or people causing danger.
 Allowing them to continue could lead to liability if someone drowns as a result of this conduct continuing.

 - Failure to maintain equipment - Aside from the pump law mentioned above, municipalities are also required to keep their environments safe by removing dangerous sharp edges from the pool, to make sure that the floor of the pool is not dangerously slippery and to make sure that ladders and diving boards are properly installed.

 Overall, there are additional reasons as to why a municipality could be found liable for a drowning, but the examples above represent common scenarios.
-However, bringing a legal action against a public entity can be complicated, so if this has happened to someone you love you need the help of the Arizona premises liability lawyers at Phillips Law Group.
+However, bringing a legal action against a public entity can be complicated, so if this has happened to someone you love you need the help of a Phoenix personal injury lawyer at Phillips Law Group.
 Contact the firm today to schedule a free initial consultation.